 If it doesn’t drain or keeps leaking afterward, the valve may need replacing.

-Bonus Tip: Schedule a Professional Inspection
+Bonus Plumber Tip: Schedule a Professional Inspection

-FAQ: Water Heater Maintenance
+Frequently Asked Questions About Water Heater Maintenance

 Q: How often should I flush my water heater?